vishalned/MMEarth-data/README.md

     │   └── data_1M_128_tile_info.json    # json file containing additional meta information of each tile that was downloaded.

+## Data Loading
+A sample Jupyter Notebook that shows an example to load the data using pytorch is [here]().

 ## Getting Started
 To get started with this repository, you can install the dependencies and packages with this command